 8.1 Assessment of the agricultural production potential

-This assessment of the agricultural production potential of the site is based on an integration of the different parameters in Table 2 above and the on-site soil investigations.
+This assessment of the agricultural production potential of the site is based predominantly on the on-site soil investigation.
+The site is of high enough agricultural potential that it is suitable and used for viable rainfed field crop production.